 Courtney received her Doctor of Pharm.D. from Campbell University College of Pharmacy and Health Sciences.
 She also completed a PGY1 Community Pharmacy Residency at the University of Georgia in conjunction with Kroger Pharmacy.
 She is board-certified in Ambulatory Care.

 Courtney is an active member of ASHP and is currently serving as a Director-at-Large for the Section of Community Pharmacy Practitioners Executive Committee.
 She was also a presenter for Ambulatory Care Clinical Pearls at Summer Meeting 2022.

 Courtney Isom can be emailed at [email protected].

-Georgia (Gina) Galanou Luchen serves as the Director of Member Relations at ASHP, serving as staff liaison to the Section of Pharmacy Educators and Section of Community Pharmacy Practitioners.
-In this role, Dr. Luchen leads the development and implementation of programs and resources related to pharmacy learners, schools and colleges of pharmacy, and pharmacy educators.
-She also leads initiatives related to community pharmacy practitioners and their impact throughout the care continuum.
-Dr. Luchen is a graduate of ASHP’s Executive Fellowship in Association Leadership and Management in Bethesda, MD.
-She received her Bachelor’s in Pharmaceutical Studies and Doctor of Pharmacy from the University of Kansas School of Pharmacy, and completed a PGY1 community-based pharmacy residency at the University of Kansas School of Pharmacy in conjunction with Balls Food Stores in Olathe, KS.
+Gabrielle (Gabby) Pierce serves as a Director of Member Relations at ASHP, and is staff liaison to the Section of Specialty Pharmacy Practitioners.
+In this role, Dr. Pierce leads the development and implementation of programs and initiatives related to specialty pharmacy practice.
+Prior to this role, Dr. Pierce completed ASHP’s Executive Fellowship in Association Leadership and Management in Bethesda, Maryland.
+She received her Bachelor’s in Pharmaceutical Sciences, Master of Business Administration, and Doctor of Pharmacy degrees from the University of South Carolina in Columbia, South Carolina.
+Following graduation, Dr. Pierce completed a PGY1 pharmacy residency in specialty pharmacy at the University of Illinois - Chicago within their Specialty Pharmacy Services in Chicago, Illinois.